Membricans/Membricans/README.md

 ## Hi there 👋

-I'm a wanna be game dev
+I'm a wanna be game dev.

 <!--
 **Membricans/Membricans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.